hexlo/terraria-tmodloader-server/README.md

       - worldname=Calamity0
       - difficulty=1
       - password=calamity
-      - motd="Welcome to Hexlo's server! :)"
+      - motd="Welcome to hexlo's server! :)"
 ```

 - Launch the container.
 If you are using a command line interface (cli):